History of the FIFA World Cup: 1950s

-Competitions resumed with the 1950 World Cup in Brazil, which was the first to include British participants.
+The competition resumed with the 1950 World Cup in Brazil, which was the first to include England.
 British teams withdrew from FIFA in 1920, partly out of unwillingness to play against the countries they had been at war with, and partly as a protest against a foreign influence to football, but rejoined in 1946 following FIFA's invitation.
 England's involvement, however, was not to be a success.
 The English failed to make the final group round in a campaign that included a surprise 1–0 loss to the United States.

 The tournament also saw the return of 1930 champions Uruguay, who had boycotted the previous two World Cups.
 For political reasons, Eastern European countries (such as Hungary, the Soviet Union and Czechoslovakia) did not enter.
 Title-holder Italy did take part, despite the Superga air disaster of 1949 in which the entire Grande Torino team (many of whom were national team players) were killed.
 The 1950 World Cup was the only tournament not to stage a final tie, replacing knockout rounds with two group phases.
 The last match of the second group phase, however, is sometimes referred to as a "final", as the group standings meant the winners would be the overall winners.
 Uruguay were surprise victors over hosts Brazil with a final score of 2–1 (the game would later be known as Maracanazo), and became champions for the second time.
 This game also held the record for the highest attendance at any sporting match, at roughly 200,000.